pearcej/complex/_sources/AlgorithmAnalysis/AlgorithmAnalysisExamples.rst

 scientist, when given a choice of algorithms, it will be up to you to determine the best use of computing resources given a particular problem.

+The Traveling Salesperson Problem
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Let's consider a famous problem in computer science for a bit and let's return to the brute force method.
+Imagine that a salesperson needs to travel to a set of places and find the shortest path to do so.

+The Traveling Salesperson problem (TSP) has numerous direct applications in a number of fields, including transportation and logistics.
+The example of arranging school bus routes to pick up the children in a school district is of important historical significance since it provided motivation for Merrill Flood to do pioneering of TSP research in the 1940s.
+More current applications involve the scheduling of service calls or the delivery of packages or meals.

+Although transportation applications are clearly a natural setting for TSP, there are applications in other areas such as the scheduling of a machine to drill holes in a circuit board.
+If the time it takes to move the head of the drill is a significant portion of the overall manufacturing process, then the TSP is important in reducing costs.

+To be concrete, let's imagine that a salesperson needs to travel to each country in the European Union and find the shortest path to do so.
+At the time of this writing, there were 28 European countries are members of the EU.
+Without the UK, there will be 27.

+Applying the Brute Force solution to the Traveling Salesperson problem is a really terrible idea. an algorithm is said to scale well or be scalable if it is suitably efficient and practical when applied to an input with a large n, and brute force does not scale at all well because n = 28 is quite a small number.
+Using brute force to solve this problem requires we check the 27 factorial ways for the salesperson to consider traveling to each country.
+This means that there are 10,888,869,450,418,352,160,768,000,000 possible paths for the salesperson to check to travel when using the brute force solution.

+Some of the fastest readily available processors currently are around 5GHz, where 1GHz represents 1 billion cycles per second.
+If you could do two computations in a cycle, then a computation would take 2/5,000,000,000 seconds which equals 0.0000000004 seconds.
+We can call this computation rate.
+Note that processors typically take more than one cycle to complete an instruction, but for the last decade or so most processors have been multicore… So, this is a rough estimate.
+Next you should take, computation rate times number of paths to give the amount of time in seconds, then divide that by the number of seconds in a year :math:`((24*60)*60)*365`.
+It would take 345,283,785,211,134,961,972.6 years for the Brute Force Solution to find the shortest path for our salesperson.
+If you have 6 or 12 cores, you can just multiply by three or six, but that is clearly not going to help us a lot.

+What if we use a super computer?
+Summit is the fastest supercomputer in the world that can deliver 200 petaflops at peak.
+This is equivalent to 200 quadrillion floating-point operations per second.
+Since a quadrillion is a million billion, Summit is 40 million times faster than the fastest regular processors.
+However, 8,632,094,630,278.3 years is clearly still far too many to wait.

+And this was just to visit the 28 European Union Countries.
+How long would it take to find the shortest path to visit all of the 48 states in the continental United States?
+Using brute force on problems with numbers even as small as 28 is clearly unworkable.

+The moral of the story here is that algorithms matter and algorithm analysis can help you decide not to choose a particular algorithm to use.

 .. admonition:: Self Check